Secured Credit Card vs. Prepaid Credit Card: What’s The Difference?

 Pros

-• No credit is required.
-There’s no approval process for prepaid credit cards.
+• No Credit Required: There’s no approval process for prepaid credit cards.
 You don’t need a bank account, high income, or credit score to get approved.
 As such, these cards are great for those with low credit scores or no credit history at all.

-• No bank account is required.
-As mentioned, there’s no approval process for getting a prepaid card, which means no bank account is required.
+• No Bank Account Required: There’s no approval process for getting a prepaid card, which means no bank account is required.

 Cons

-• Fees.
-Many prepaid cards come with activation fees, monthly fees, transaction fees, or fees associated with loading funds onto the card.
-Make sure you carefully review the contract to identify all fees.
+• Fees: Many prepaid cards come with activation fees, monthly fees, transaction fees, or fees associated with loading funds onto the card.
+Ensure you carefully review the contract to identify all applicable fees.

 Both these cards are easy to get approved for, regardless if you have bad credit.
 However, your decision to take out a secured credit card vs a prepaid credit card depends on your goals.

-If you’re looking to keep tabs on your spending, a prepaid card may be a good idea.
-You can use the card as a budgeting tool and set limits on what you can spend.
+If you’re looking to keep track of your spending, a prepaid card may be a good option.
+You can use the card as a budgeting tool and set spending limits.
 Prepaid cards are also a great alternative to cash and make spending more convenient.
 You can even use them to spend online.

 Secured Credit Card Vs. Prepaid Credit Card FAQs